raguiar/black-and-decker/README.md

 Node.Js app that reads several excel files and extracts specified cell contents into a summary excel file.

+It was created using Visual Studio 2012, hence the .sln and .nsproj files

 To create a Desktop Application using Node-Webkit:
 1. Zip all the content of Excelister
 2. Change the extension of the '.zip' to '.nw'